-- reviewing and approving the corporate goals and objectives, evaluating the performance of and reviewing and approving (either alone or, if directed by the board of directors, in conjunction with a majority of the independent members of the board of directors) the compensation of our Chief Executive Officer; - overseeing an evaluation of the performance of and reviewing and setting or making recommendations to our board of directors regarding the compensation of our other executive officers; - reviewing and approving or making recommendations to our board of directors regarding our incentive compensation and equity-based plans, policies and programs; - reviewing and approving all employment agreement and severance arrangements for our executive officers; - making recommendations to our board of directors regarding the compensation of our directors; and - · retaining and overseeing any compensation consultants.
+- reviewing and approving the corporate goals and objectives, evaluating the performance of and reviewing and approving (either alone or, if directed by the Board, in conjunction with a majority of the independent members of the Board) the compensation of our Chief Executive Officer; - overseeing an evaluation of the performance of and reviewing and setting or making recommendations to our Board regarding the compensation of our other executive officers; - reviewing and approving or making recommendations to our Board regarding our incentive compensation and equity-based plans, policies and programs; - reviewing and approving all employment agreement and severance arrangements for our executive officers; - · making recommendations to our Board regarding the compensation of our directors; and - retaining and overseeing any compensation consultants.

 The Board will adopt a new written charter for the compensation committee, which will be available on the Company's website after adoption.
-The reference to the Company's website address in this prospectus does not include or incorporate by reference the information on the Company's website into this prospectus.
+The reference to the Company's website address in this Report does not include or incorporate by reference the information on the Company's website into this Report.